Oggy and the Cockroaches: The Movie: Soundtrack

-The soundtrack of the film was released on August 5, 2013, composed by Vincent Artaud, who is a composer on other Xilam titles like Hubert & Takako and Zig & Sharko’s second through fourth seasons.
+The soundtrack of the film was released on August 5, 2013, composed by Vincent Artaud, who is a composer on other Xilam titles like Zig & Sharko's second through fourth seasons and the opening sequence of Hubert & Takako.
 The Paris Symphonic Orchestra helped bring the score to life, with the opening theme from Hugues Le Bars rearranged and extended by Artaud.